SSH Key Configuration

 config server:sshkey::update

-The config server:sshkey::update command enables you to update an SSH key on the Control-M/Server.
+The config server:sshkey::update command enables you to update an existing SSH key that is stored on a Control-M/Server.

 • CLI